 – To provide charitable funds for worth while causes.

-– And to provide scholarships for the children of our members and the community who chose law enforcement as their profession as well as other areas of study.
+– And to provide scholarships for the children of our members and members of the San Diego Asian Youth Organization.

 The Law Enforcement Alliance of the Pacific (LEAP) was officially formed on Tuesday, March 16, 1993, by the thirty-four charter members with the ratification of our original constitution.
 San Diego Police Chief Bob Burgreen was present and extremely supportive of this endeavor.
 The alliance had members who were Cambodian, Chinese, Filipino, Guamanian, Hawaiian, Japanese, Korean, Laotian, and Vietnamese.
-Law enforcement is not a traditional profession for Asian and Pacific Islanders and they were grossly under-represented at all levels within the oganization in 1993, as well as the present time.
+Law enforcement is not a traditional profession for Asian and Pacific Islanders and they were grossly under-represented at all levels within the oganization in 1993.
 The tragic death of Korean born, Ben Kwang Hyun Chu, acted as a catalyst for the few Asian and Pacific Islanders on the San Diego Police Department to form LEAP.

 The association’s first officers were Tom Orden, President; Cesar Solis, Vice President; Katie McGee, Treasurer; and Khamp Thongrivong, Recorder.
 The association’s officers were assisted by board members, Leroy Kealohalani Dailey, Lynn Le, Tom Li, Jerry McManus, Hung Nguyen, and Mike Yaptangco.